 Software development projects can be estimated in various ways.
 Estimating work effort in Agile projects significantly differs from traditional methods of estimation.
 One of the most reliable ways is using so-called story points.
 This type of estimation may seem not the easiest one, but in the Agile project management environment, it provides benefits to both developers and customers.

 The story points approach is based on historical data with the aim to compare features of one project to features of a previous similar project to get a precise estimate.

 What is Agile estimation?
 How do story points work?
 Why are story points better than hours?
 Finally, how do you do estimation in Agile?
 Here we describe the essence of the story points system and share some common techniques for Agile estimation.
 Let’s dive in!

 Story point a is known as a unit of measure that is used in Agile project management to express an estimate of the overall effort that you need when implementing items in a product backlog or any other piece of work.

 Estimating with story points requires assigning a point value to every single item.
 It is not important what raw values we assign but the relative values do really matter.

-Story point estimation is usually performed during the Backlog grooming (backlog refinement session).
+Story point estimation is usually performed during Backlog grooming (backlog refinement session).
 The backlog is evaluated by the Agile team that is responsible for the actual development and testing.

 What Story Points Include?